portsoc/hangman-in-branches/README.md

 Back in CSS we use this class name and specify the width of the rows (`max-width: 100vw;`).
 We also define the direction in which they are stacked (`flex-direction: row;`).
 Remember that we already have rules for centre alignment of elements (being applied to `main` and `body`).
 So we just have to add `.letterRow` to our existing rule.

+Another thing of note is that we are adding a `hit` and `miss` class to the keys in `redrawKeyboard` of `client/index.js`.
+Using these classes, we can colour the keys differently in addition to disabling them.
+Notice how added these colours to our existing colour palette and distinguished foreground and background colours using prefixes `--fg` and `--bg`.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).